For gophers, breeding usually occurs during late winter and early spring. This is typically the only time gophers will cohabitate.

 Gopher litters usually average 5 to 6 young.

-In non-irrigated areas, gophers can have around one litter per year; in irrigated sites, gophers can produce up to 3 litters per year.
+In non-irrigated areas, gophers tend to have 1 litter per year but in irrigated sites, gophers can produce up to 3 litters per year.

 Gopher mothers only stay with the litter for a few weeks, after that they will be sent out of the burrow.

 During the breeding season is about the only time you will see gophers travel above ground, this is because the young gophers are dispersing to new sites to create their own territories.